 The Asian Library does not have its own information desk.
 For general questions about using the catalogue, locating a book in the reading room, and computer issues, please refer to the main information desk on the ground floor.

 Please note that during exam periods, some library access restrictions apply.

 The Asian Library spans several Asia collections, shelved on different locations in the University Library:

 - Reading Room Special Collections: Asian Special Collections.
 Items can be requested using the catalogue

 - S-UB: Asian collections in open stacks.
 Items can be fetched from the shelf or requested using the catalogue

 - Closed stacks.
 Items can be requested using the catalogue

 Unesco Listed Heritage

-No less than two items from Leiden University’s Asian heritage collection are included in UNESCO’s Memory of the World Register.
+No less than four items from Leiden University’s Asian heritage collections are included in UNESCO’s Memory of the World Register.